 The company specializes in electronic design and manufacture, software development and engineering services for the aerospace & defense industry, high performance vehicles, motorsport applications and performance enthusiasts around the world.

-Its Power to Win 9.0 software suite has been specifically designed to enhance the process and development of engine tuning and calibration.
+Its latest Power to Win 9.0 software suite has been specifically designed to enhance the process and development of engine tuning and calibration.
 Chassis tuning and engine performance at the track can be accurately studied using the powerful new data analysis application.

 These ECU's are all wireless and use Bluetooth technology for all laptop or tablet communications.
 (USB is also available) The R series ECU's are programmed using our latest advanced Power to Win 9.0 software platform designed for Win 8/10 64 bit PC operating systems.
-Click HERE to download a free trial version of Power to Win.
+Click HERE to download a free trial version of Power to Win 9.0.

-Tommy Franklin wins the final round of the PDRA Pro Nitrous class at Virginia Motorsports Park VA with a 3.677 at 204.70 mph.
+Wes Distefano wins the PDRA Pro Outlaw 632 class final round at Virginia Motorsports Park with a 4.227 at 168.83.